By Gabrielle Printz, Rosana Elkhatib, and Virginia Black

 I. Things that Talk, Lorraine Daston’s object lessons in the production and accrual of meaning across the arts and sciences

-J. Annie Cheng on Josephine Baker, her body, and architecture in Second Skin: Josephine Baker and the Modern Surface
+J. Anne Cheng on Josephine Baker, her body, and architecture in Second Skin: Josephine Baker and the Modern Surface

 K. A Cyberfeminist Manifesto, exhibited in Rhizome’s Net Art Anthology